 Hello!
 Good afternoon everyone.
 I am here to talk about why cheaper renovations can look great and why expensive renovations can still look disastrous.
 Oh, how true that is!

-My name is Jane-Eyles Bennett and I’m an interior and exterior designer.
+My name is Jane-Eyles Bennett and I’m professional designer, specializing in exterior property facades.

 So, have you seen homes with cheaper renovations that look amazing?
 I’m sure you have.
 Have you seen expensive homes that look terrible?
 Look like crap?
 I’m sure you’ve seen those as well!
 ‘Cause money doesn’t buy you style, I’m telling you now.

 Good design for your renovation is not about how much you spend or which individual products you use necessarily; it’s about how you pull all of the features, colours and concepts of your renovation together.

 If you don’t do this well, that’s when it’s going to look terrible.
 If you do do it well, even if they’re cheaper materials and products, it can still look great.
 So, we’re talking about using the design principals that I talked about in my live video the other day.